 Maybe they don't want to say goodbye to me.

-I like and respect Bill Barr.
+I like and respect Phil Barr.

 I know he's an institutionalist who cares deeply about the integrity of the Justice Department.

-So I'm sure he'll use the standard career uh resources he has to judge what he should be involved in and what he shouldn't be involved in.
+So I'm sure he'll use the standard career resources he has to judge what he should be involved in and what he shouldn't be involved in.

 I liked him very much then.

-Except now that he's mentioned he's gonna go after oh, issues that involve Comey and Comey's signing of the first Pfizer warrant application in October of 2016.
+Oh, I think he'd serve the Justice Department well, except now that he's mentioned he's going to go after issues that involve Comey and Comey's signing of the first Pfizer warrant application in October of 2016.

 We now know an unverifiable document.